zSOLz/Expressions-SwiftUI/README.md

 ## v0.1

 Yeah!
 I'm trying to re-implement my old homemade project Expressions (https://apps.apple.com/ru/app/expressions-calculator/id423294430?l=en) using all new features of SwiftUI framework.
 Also it would be a great playground of all new features of Swift and iOS.
-So no mo words, let's rock!
+So no more words, let's rock!

 ## The plan:
 - Implement simple calc using SwiftUI